vinayakkongari19/Analyzing_Walmart_Branch_Performance/README.md

 The dataset consists of 1,000 entries with 17 attributes, all of which are non-null, ensuring completeness for analysis.

 ## Exploratory Data Analysis
-The code delivers a dynamic exploratory data analysis (EDA) of the coffee shop sales dataset, revealing critical business insights.
-It visualizes sales distributions across branches, product lines, and payment methods, while also uncovering daily sales trends and the influence of customer types on revenue.
-Through a series of targeted plots, the analysis paints a vivid picture of sales patterns, laying the groundwork for deeper business strategy development.
+Developed comprehensive visualizations using Python's `matplotlib` and `seaborn`, analyzing sales distribution across branches, daily performance trends, and product line comparisons.
+Applied data aggregation and categorical sorting techniques to extract and represent key sales insights through countplot, lineplot, and boxplot,etc enabling detailed interpretation of sales patterns over time.

 ## Model Development and Evaluation
  It then builds and evaluates two regression models—Linear Regression and Random Forest Regression—by splitting the data into training and testing sets(80:20).
 The models' performance is assessed using Mean Squared Error (MSE) and R-squared (R²) metrics, with results visualized through actual vs. predicted plots and residual distributions.